Charlotte, Destinations, Food, North Carolina, Restaurant Roundups and Reviews, Travel, USA

 A brisket burger and all the fixings

-This massive G’s Burger was still available during this visit (it’s sold out on us before), so naturally we had to order it
+This massive G’s Burger was still available during this visit (it’s sold out on us before!), so naturally we had to order it

 Here’s what is in our typical Jon G’s order*:

-• 1 – 2 Porky B. Taco(s) with Queso
+• One to two Porky B. Taco(s) always with Queso

-• 1 Side of Fruit Crunch
+• One Side of Fruit Crunch

 • Optional: any fun special menu items

-Yes, that is a lot of food for two people – but because we’ve spent so much time and effort getting the food, we always make sure to bring a few things home to eat over the next few days (most often we make BBQ quesadillas using fresh local flour tortillas).
-And that comes at a price, too – I think only once have we left without spending at least $100 – but I don’t mind paying for quality when it’s warranted.
+Yes, that is a lot of food for two people, but because we’ve spent so much time and effort getting the food, we always make sure to bring a few things home to eat over the next few days (most often we make BBQ quesadillas using fresh local flour tortillas).
+And that comes at a price, too—I think only once have we left without spending at least $100—but I don’t mind paying for quality when it’s warranted.

-As the day progresses, items begin to sell out – but usually, there is still something to eat by closing time.
+As the day progresses, items begin to sell out—but usually, there is still something to eat by closing time.
 And if you’re just not able to make it out on Saturday mornings, Jon G’s hosts limited-menu pop-ups pretty frequently at locations in and around Charlotte (although they tend to have just as long of a line).
-Just know that the best experience is at the restaurant in Peachland.

 Jon G's food truck for events